Variable is the name of a small memory part that stores data as per program instructed. It may be an integer, float or character.

 How to declare a variable?

-You can define any variable in C easily.
+You can define variables in C easily.
 Just put the data type name and then name of variable like below:

 int a,b,c; float p,q,r; char m,n;